JohnsonJiang1996/Awesome-VLA4AD/README.md

 ## 📜 Citation

-If this project is useful in your work, we'd appreciate a star 🌟 and a citation of our paper.
+If this project is useful in your work, we'd appreciate a star 🌟 and a citation of our survey.
 ```
 @article{jiang2025survey,
   title={A Survey on Vision-Language-Action Models for Autonomous Driving},